EnrikeGonzaloLegarra/BattleShipProyect/README.md

 ##Future iterations

-Second player
+Second player<br>
-Finish the game by winning
+Finish the game by winning<br>
-Do not place boat in the position of another boat
+Do not place boat in the position of another boat<br>

 ##Instructions